 The WIC and Senior FMNP program has three main goals:

-• To provide fresh, nutritious, unprocessed, locally grown fruits, vegetables and cut herbs to WIC participants & low-income seniors;
+• To provide fresh, nutritious, unprocessed, locally grown fruits, vegetables and cut herbs to WIC participants & low-income Seniors;

 • To expand awareness, use, and sales at farmers markets and authorized farm stores; and